podstava/kube-test/README.md

-# Angular and TypeScript Hello World Project
+# Angular and TypeScript Hello World Project for playing with github actions

 The Hello World project is an Angular 2+ starter project that has the npm modules, configuration, scripts and folders and routing in place to make getting started